 Siamese cat owners are unanimous: these cats are very attached to their owner and particularly like to be the centre of attention.
 They are active and curious and like to play as long as their owner is involved.
 It is said that the Siamese cat is a “dog cat”.
 This means that natural training should not be a problem for Siamese owners.

-The Bengal is a particularly intelligent cat that is attentive to its surroundings.
+The Bengal is a particularly intelligent cat that is attentive to their surroundings.
 They can be active and playful as well as gentle and affectionate.
 Cooperative training should be quite exciting for this cat who likes to be stroked and praised.

 The Cornish Rex is a very athletic cat, but above all, a tireless player.
 They love to spend time with their owners, so much so that some of them seem to enjoy walking around on a lead.